 Please note that the course content will be adapted to match the ability of the paticipants on each course, with instructors teaching techniques appropriate to the age and experience of attending young people.

 The instructors for these courses will hold an MIA or MIC, be AMI members and have climbed at least E1 5b.
 The name of the instructor is given next to the venue they will be delivering the course.

-A place on one of these courses costs £50 which includes parental guidance should parents wish to be involved.
-There are a number of subsidised places available for families who are in rented accomodation and have a household income of less than £17 000.
-These can be applied for by emailing James McHaffie at the BMC: email@example.com.
-No chancers please.
+A place on one of these courses costs £80 which includes parental guidance should parents wish to be involved.
+We normally have a maximum of 4 places on these days but due to CV-19 the numbers will likely be reduced and will depend on government guidance at the timeIt is also possible to have the instructor to yourself for the day, you can contact the instructor via the email links below to discuss this option.
+There are a number of free places available for families who are in rented accomodation and be recieving income support.
+These can be applied for by emailing James McHaffie at the BMC: firstname.lastname@example.org.

 Participants are required to remain under the supervision of a parent or guardian over the age of 18.
 The supervisor must be willing and able to approach the crag with the group which may involve uneven and steep ground.

 Rope and any trad equipment if you have it.

 Lunch and warm clothing

 Click on the link below in the appropriate dates and venues section.
 This will allow you to email the specific instructor running the course who will deal with your booking.

 We want to say a big thanks to every BMC member who continues to support us through the Coronavirus crisis.

 From weekly Facebook Lives and GB Climbing home training videos, to our access team working to re-open the crags and fight for your mountain access, we couldn’t do it without you.